gbraad/mscrolls-brahman/ifi/ifi.md

    Note, that when automatically continuing a previous game, this _prologue_ `json` may contain `loaddata` which will send a complete game state to the back-end.
 Consequently, the back-end should not have issued any `text` until this point.

-   The back-end should reply with responses to the prologue requests such as game `meta` details, colour theme, `objects` map and anything else it wishes to send including the game initial (or restored) `text`.
+   The back-end should reply with responses to the prologue requests such as game `meta` details, colour theme, `objects` table and anything else it wishes to send including the game initial (or restored) `text`.

    Example prologue `meta` reply:
   ```
   {"meta":{"author":"by John Doe","backimage":"assets/cover.jpg","covertext":{"color":"blue","font":"Kanit Thin","weight":100},"credits":"<h1>The Guild2<br/><em>by Strand Games</em></h1><h4>Thanks to</h4><ul><li><p>Contributors to the <a href=\\\"https://strandgames.com/community\\\">Strand forum</a>.</p></li></ul>","organisation":"Strand Games","primary_color":"red","title":"KLIF","ui_compass":1,"ui_sidebar":1,"ui_textinput":1,"version":"1.0"}}
   ```

-  Example `objects` map reply:
+  Example `objects` table reply:
   `{"objects":[{"id":1,"name":"Cute Dog"},{"id":2,"name":"Top Hat"}]}`

   Example sidebar `items` reply:
   `{"items":[{"id":1,"name":"Cute Dog, Wagging tail"},{"id":2,"worn":1}]}`

-  Note that the `name` can be omitted in an `items` reply if the display label is to be the same as the `objects` map entry.
+  Note that the `name` can be omitted in an `items` reply if the display label is to be the same as the `objects` table entry.

 * `eval`
   Subsequent evals may contain any IFI request terms, including `command`.
 It is not essential that the back-end respond to these requests immediately and it is not an error for no `text` to be issued in response.